mvs-develop/dev.bitshares.works/docs/development/testnets/private_testnet.rst

 7-2.
 Gain Access to the Genesis Stake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In BitShares, balances are contained in accounts.
-To import an account that exists in the BitShares genesis into your wallet, all you need to know its **name** and its **private key**.
+In DNA, balances are contained in accounts.
+To import an account that exists in the DNA genesis into your wallet, all you need to know its **name** and its **private key**.

 In this section, we use an account name ``nathan`` We will now import into the wallet an account called ``nathan`` (a general purpose test account) by using the ``import_key`` command: